kevtetreault/tumblr-sunlight-theme/README.md

 Goals:

-- Have all posts back up to Evernote (IFTTT?)
+✔ Have all posts back up to Evernote (IFTTT?)
+    Done.
+IFTTT works.
 - Responsive theme
 - Easy separation of personal work and everything else